resistics/resistics/BACKLOG.rst

-- Implementation of multiprocessing to speed up processing times
 - Improved robust regression
 - Improved estimation of the regression uncertainty to feed into inversion
 - Full support of Phoenix data and calibration files